Experience the Bay

 This guide is a joint project of the National Park Service Chesapeake Bay Office, the Chesapeake Conservancy, and the Chesapeake Bay Foundation, and is written by CBF Senior Naturalist and Chesapeake boater extraordinaire, John Page Williams.
 It introduces paddlers and boaters to the best places to access the trail along with other practical information for boaters within the historical context of Captain John Smith's explorations 400 years ago.
 Download the guide (PDF, 102 pgs)

 Released by The Chesapeake Conservancy on the 10 year anniversary of the Trail, the app uses storymap technology from Esri to create an interactive series of maps that help users plan trips along the Trail from their computer, smartphone, or tablet.
-Find it at http://www.chesapeakeconservancy.org/apps/BoatersGuide/
+View the app.

 Chesapeake Bay Interpretive Buoy System

-This network of observation buoys mark points along the Captain John Smith Chesapeake National Historic Trail.
+This network of observation buoys mark points along the National Park Service's Captain John Smith Chesapeake National Historic Trail and Star Spangled Banner Historic Trail.
 Just pull out your cell phone and check real-time weather and environmental information like wind speed, temperature, and wave height at any buoy location.
 These "smart buoys" can also tell you something about John Smith's adventures during his 1608 voyage.
-Enjoy exploring the Bay with the help of the Chesapeake Bay Interpretive Buoy System (CBIBS) at buoybay.noaa.gov, by phone at 877-BUOY-BAY (toll-free), or via smartphone apps for Android and iPhone.
+Enjoy exploring the Bay with the help of the Chesapeake Bay Interpretive Buoy System (CBIBS), by phone at 877-BUOY-BAY (toll-free), or via smartphone apps for Android and iPhone.

-Find more water trails and paddling opportunities throughout the Chesapeake Bay region—from New York to Virginia—at chesapeakeconservancy.org/Gateways-and-Watertrails.
+More water trails and paddling opportunities throughout the Chesapeake Bay region—from New York to Virginia—can be found on the at Chesapeake Conservancy website.

-Your guide to exploring the Chesapeake Bay and its rivers, from water trails to waterfowl.
-Learn about more than 160 parks, wildlife refuges, museums, sailing ships, historic communities, trails, and more.
+Your guide to exploring the Chesapeake Bay region.
+Learn about more than 360 parks, wildlife refuges, museums, sailing ships, historic communities, trails, and more.
 This is a great place to start planning your excursion.
-Visit the website at findyourchesapeake.com/.

 Maryland Healthy Beaches Google™ Earth Beach Notification System